-- Claim authority.
+- Claim authority

-- Define and hold the context of a meeting.
+- Define and hold the context of a meeting

-- Take responsibility to manage the process successfully.
+- Take responsibility to manage the process successfully

-- Keep it safe.
+- Keep it safe

-- Get results.
+- Get results

-- Define action items for moving forward.
+- Define action items for moving forward

-- Close the meeting with a series of actionable agreements.
+• Close the meeting with a series of actionable agreements

-Timeline:
+Timeline: If shared with team

 The rule of thumb is to limit your step-in or step-out to one minute.
-Stand up, deliver your message, and then sit down at your place at the table.
+Stand up, deliver your message and then sit down at your place at the table.